 Profile: An individual or group who takes advantage where they see opportunity.
 For example, attempting to sign up multiple times when a business offers an incentive like a sign-up bonus.

 Volume and frequency: High volume tied to a specific event, such as when a business offers sign-up bonuses or new joiner campaigns.

 Impact, if successful: Medium to high

 What to look for: An influx of account openings during specific campaigns, or when there is a spike in a certain market, for example, crypto price fluctuations.
 An indicator of fraud might be large numbers of the same document type, issuing country, or repeated information (such as email address or name) across different applications.

 Meet fraudster number 3: The organized fraud ring

 Profile: Sophisticated, large-scale operations, often undertaken by a criminal gang.
+Our CEO, Mike Tuchen, writes about the idea of 'fraud corporations' in his Forbes article: Meet The Organizations Built To Exploit You: Stopping Fraud Corporations.
 They will have the resources to conduct sophisticated fraud such as deepfakes, 2D and 3D masks.
 They might also resort to techniques like coercion.